SilverTongue1729/Python-game-analysis/README.md

 ## DASS Assignment 2

-Analysis of a python game, with a uml diagram, list of bugs and code smells
+Analysis of a python game (Clash of Clans), with a uml diagram, list of bugs and code smells

 ## Code Smells